 Here at St Mary Magdalen’s, we join in with the rest of the Church in our commitment to being a safe place for all people, where they can flourish as children of God.
 Safeguarding is a top priority for us here.
 On this page, you will find links to information about what to do if you suspect or witness anything concerning, or have experienced any abuse yourselves.

-The Parish Safeguarding Officers for St Mary Magdalen’s are Frankie Holloway and Henry Jestico.
-Please contact them if you have any concerns about safeguarding, no matter how seemingly minor, no matter who it involves, whether child or adult.
+If you have any concerns about safeguarding, no matter how seemingly minor, no matter who it involves, whether child or adult, you may also contact the Parish Safeguarding Officers for St Mary Magdalen’s are Frankie Holloway and Henry Jestico.
 You may do so using this button below or via safeguarding@stmarymagdalenoxford.org.uk which goes directly to the Parish Safeguarding Officer (and not, e.g., the priest).
+You may also contact the Safeguarding team (or any of the clergy) if you are unsure if some behaviour you witness of experience should be concerning.

 We recommend that you also follow-up on your report.
 Appropriate follow-up times will vary depending on context, but it would be rarely appropriate to wait any longer than a month.
 If you require assistance of any kind to lodge a report, please contact the Safeguarding Officers.